Pradyuman7/SimplePlatformerGame/README.md

-# SimplePlatformerGame
+# Platformer Game
-Simple platform game made with JavaScript and lots of caffeine, as this was made at 3 AM, in the morning.
+Simple platformer game made with JavaScript and lots of caffeine, as this was made at 3 AM, in the morning.